YaroslavGrushko/express-server-React/README.md

 3. Download this project using **git clone https://github.com/YaroslavGrushko/expressReact.git .** command in your cmd (for Windows).
 Or simply download project zip from download button and unzip it;
 4. Go to root directory of expressReact project via cmd (for Windows) and type **npm install** (npm will install all dependencies for back-end (node.js {Express}) part);
 5. Go to client directory and also type **npm install** (npm will install all dependencies for front-end (React) part);
-6. Now let's create database, to do this go to root directory of expressReact and type **npm createDb** in cmd;
+6. Now let's create database, to do this go to root directory of expressReact and type **npm run createDb** in cmd;
 7. Now let's run this app, type in cmd  **npm run dev**;
 also if you want to run server and client separately, you can type:
   **npm run start** - this just run server (Express) part of app;